 Transboundary climate risks also include those transmitted by adaptation responses.
 While these responses can have positive results across borders and deliver shared benefits, they can also redistribute or even increase (rather than reduce) the risks, by shifting them to other countries, sectors and communities.
 This happens, for example, when countries impose export bans to protect domestic markets from food price shocks, which can turn a local shock into a global food crisis.

 This report by Adaptation Without Borders is the first collection of evidence on - largely unrecognised - risks that undermine effective responses to climate change: a ‘blind spot’ in both climate policies and solutions.
-It report brings together the best available knowledge, drawing on a wealth of case studies, in three parts:
+It report brings together the best available knowledge, drawing on a wealth of case studies, in three parts: the state of knowledge on transboundary climate risks; assessing 10 globally significant transboundary climate risks; and the solution space to managing transboundary climate risks.

 Editors: Adriana Anisimov and Alexandre K. Magnan